By Jenah Wieczorek, Army Spouse

 Welcome to The Great Place!
 You have orders to Fort Hood, Texas, one of the largest military installations in the country.
 Fort Hood lives up to the saying, “Everything is bigger in Texas.”
 You will see this with the vast spaces, houses, CAV patches, as well as great traditions you will come to love.

 What do you need to know before you purchase those cowboy boots and head to the Lone Star state?
-Below is a list of pertinent information, unique customs, and a list of local points of interest all within your reach!
+See below for a list of pertinent information, unique customs, and a list of local points of interest all within your reach, then head over to PCSgrades.com to start your housing research or get connected with an A-graded REALTOR!

 Where is Fort Hood?